 It seems like an easy task; take money out of one account and transfer it to another.
 However, even though banks are rapidly improving the personal banking experience, exchange rates and banking fees still make this a costly endeavor.
 There are many ways to transfer money internationally, including through banks and specialized services.
 Comparing the overall cost of money transfers can be difficult.
 Expats should learn the terminology or determine whether fees translate into long-term savings or losses.

 Plan for your retirement as an expat

 Regardless of your plans as an expat, whether you’re staying indefinitely or simply spending a few years abroad, retirement planning is essential.
 An OECD survey showed that most people are not saving enough for retirement; they perhaps falsely believe that their pensions are enough.
 However, people are living far longer; countries in Europe have some of the highest life expectancies.
-Beyond that, government-funded pensions have shrunk, making cross-border retirement planning a crucial step for expats.
+Beyond that, government-funded pensions have shrunk, making cross-border retirement planning (or even offshore investments) a crucial step for expats.

 Expats may have already built up pensions in their home countries.
 Expats need to determine if their pension is transferable to a foreign country.
 For some, the rules are ever more complex: British pensioners, for example, may see their pensions frozen if they move to certain countries such as Canada.

 Improving your current financial health

 The OECD survey shows that people struggle with choosing financial products; things like opening savings accounts, taking out loans, or purchasing insurance seem daunting to newcomers.
 Less than half attempt to comparison shop and only 20% actually research their options.
 Not only could this lack of research lead to poor decision-making, it can put expats at risk of buying into fraudulent schemes or plans that aren’t built to withstand major shocks like a global recession.